orbcoding/orb/README.md

+# scripts/*/core.sh functions have to be callable as regular bash functions without arguments collection

 #_orb_extensions
 if folder _orb_extensions exists above in file system (orb utils upfind).
 Script files can hook into main `orb` namespace or create/extend other namespaces.
 Eg: